skvamme/command-line-compass/README.md

   When you switch back to the terminal app it says that the app is stopped.
 Type fg and the enter key a few times to get it back in foreground again.

 You will see lots of 0 and -1, and at end of last line is the result.
 0 and -1 are for debugging.

+The word send-sms can be used to send current location, saved location or other message as an SMS.